Home » Breakfast » Blueberry Zucchini Bread With Lemon Glaze

 Add the drained zucchini to the yogurt mixture.

 Add the blueberries to the dry ingredients and give a quick toss to coat.
-This will keep the blueberries from sinking to the bottom of the loaf.

 Fold the zucchini mixture into the dry ingredients gently as to not mash up the blueberries.